jedisct1/zig-kangarootwelve/README.md

 The implementation includes optimizations for both small and large inputs:

 - Small inputs (≤8KB): Single-pass processing with no chunking overhead
-- Medium inputs (8KB - ~50MB): Sequential chunked processing with SIMD acceleration
+- Medium inputs (8KB - ~10MB): Sequential chunked processing with SIMD acceleration
-- Large inputs (>~25-50MB): Parallel processing with dynamic thread pool sizing
+- Large inputs (>~3-10MB depending on CPU count): Parallel processing with dynamic thread pool sizing

 Benchmark your specific use case with: